immcantation/presto/docs/workflows/VanderHeiden2017_Workflow.rst

 QUALITY               Quality score
 ===================== ===============================

-UMI annotation and masking of primer regions
+UMI annotation and removal of primer regions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Next, the :program:`score` subcommand of :ref:`MaskPrimers` is